Ms Vanessa Bettinson

 Personal profile

-Vanessa Bettinson has worked at DMU since 2004 teaching to all undergraduate levels.
-Vanessa currently teaches criminal law, human rights law and immigration and refugee law to undergraduates.
-She also teaches by distance learning a module called sports’ participant and the courts on the LLM Sports Law and she is the pathway leader of DMU’s new distance learning LLM in International Human Rights Law.
-Vanessa has several publications spanning criminal justice, asylum law, domestic violence in the criminal justice system and human rights.
+Vanessa has worked at DMU since 2004, teaching both at undergraduate and postgraduate levels.
+She teaches criminal law, human rights law and immigration and refugee law to undergraduates.
+She has developed a module focusing on employability, commercial awareness and entrepreneurial skills for law students and also delivers teaching on a number of modules on the distance learning LLM.
+In addition to these responsibilities Vanessa is the pathway leader of DMU distance learning LLM in International Human Rights Law.

 Publications and outputs